The-Agentsmiths/.github/profile/README.md

 ## We are the Agentsmiths

-We are passionate about LLM technology and making it usable across organizations.
-We are developer advocates and software engineers.
+Welcome to the Agentsmith organization.
+We are developers, just like you, and we are passionate about making great LLM agents and tools that power them.

 <!--